 One thing that has been substantiated is that employers receive hundreds of resumes for each listed position and spend little time reviewing them.
-This article will show you three sample cover letters that you can incorporate in your job search.
+We’ll show you three sample cover letters that you can incorporate in your job search.

 A study conducted by Glassdoor revealed that the average employer will receive 250 resumes for each position listed and ERE Recruiting Intelligence found several studies confirming that recruiters will spend under 10-seconds reviewing a resume.

 If recruiters spend less than 10-seconds reviewing a resume, you can count on them spending even less time reviewing your cover letter.
 Your cover letter needs to be concise and compelling and should never be longer than one-page.
 Your cover letter should also be tailored to specifically to each hiring manager and position .

 Below are three samples of effective cover letters that were actually used by clients to acquire new positions (contact information has been changed):